entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character XX in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review): "Forey (1998, char.
+> - Clement *et al.* (2024): "Forey (1998, char.
 56) described that the fourth coronoid of the anterior series of coronoids is modified in some actinistians.
 This coronoid is closely associated with the posterior end of the dentary and is modified to bear enlarged tooth/teeth (e.g., *Spermatodus* (Forey, 1998, fig. 5.8A); *Undina penicillata* (Forey, 1998, fig. 5.12C)) and the lateral edge rolled over (e.g., *Sassenia*; see Forey (1998, fig. 5.8B)).
 This coronoid is located anterior to the principal coronoid (char.
 122)."

 > - The coding of *Qujingodus* is ?.

 122. Principal coronoid: present (0), absent (1).
-> Clement *et al.* (in review), Character 122.
+> Clement *et al.* (2024), Character 122.

 > - Character XX in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review): "An enlarged posterior (principal) coronoid projecting considerably above the occlusal margin of the lower jaw has been recognized by many authors as an actinistian synapomorphy (Schaeffer, 1952; Lund & Lund, 1985; Cloutier, 1991a).
+> - Clement *et al.* (2024): "An enlarged posterior (principal) coronoid projecting considerably above the occlusal margin of the lower jaw has been recognized by many authors as an actinistian synapomorphy (Schaeffer, 1952; Lund & Lund, 1985; Cloutier, 1991a).
 Cloutier (1991a) recognized the coronoid IV oriented vertically as an actinistian synapomorphy; although we agree that the posteriormost is oriented vertically, the homology of this element with coronoid IV is questioned.
 The modified coronoid (char.
 121) is frequently referred to as Coronoid IV."

 > - The coding of *Qujingodus* is ?.